News & Resources

 Eric Booth, Cofounder, The Ensemble; Senior Advisor/Lead Faculty, AIM

-Editor’s Note: Over the coming months, The Ensemble will publish a series of articles about the Academy for Impact in Music (AIM), an international organization seeking to enrich the global field of music for social action.
+Editor’s Note: Over the coming months, The Ensemble will publish a series of articles about the Academy for Impact through Music (AIM), an international organization seeking to enrich the global field of music for social action.

 The global field of music for social change is committed, smart, resilient, and brimming with talented teachers, administrators, and students—that’s a lot of assets!
 But it isn’t organized to learn well and get better as a field.
 Indeed, as I traveled during the past decade to 25 countries to observe good programs in action, I consistently heard that their two greatest challenges were finances and faculty.
 These problems haven’t been getting easier.